Steve Kinney

 Then, decide what’s actually a fixture. setupUser returning { email: 'alice@example.com' } is a constant, not a fixture — you can either keep it as a fixture if you want the shape (so future labs can swap users) or move it out entirely.
 Make the choice explicit in a comment.

 Finally, handle loggedOutPage.
 One test uses it.
 It’s a helper function wearing a fixture costume.
-Export it from good-fixtures.ts as a plain function (the committed solution shows one way) and have the spec call it directly.
+Turn it into a plain helper function (the solution walkthrough shows one way) and have the spec call it directly.
 Note the tradeoff: the helper has to hand teardown responsibility back to the caller, because only fixtures can own teardown.
+This is especially obvious once you already have authenticated default browser state in place — the helper exists specifically to opt out of that setup for one test, not to become a new shared abstraction.

 Stretch